authelia/authelia/docs/content/en/roadmap/active/dashboard-control-panel-for-users.md

   - /r/dashboard
 ---

+This feature will pave the way to adding lots of useful user facing features.

-This feature has several major impacts on other roadmap items.
-For example several OpenID Connect 1.0 features would greatly benefit from a dashboard.
-It would also be important when we implement WebAuthn features like passwordless authentication allowing users to intentionally register a passwordless credential.
+It will be important when we implement:
+- WebAuthn features like passwordless authentication allowing users to intentionally register a passwordless credential.
+- Session management features.
+- Many other user self-service related features.

+This feature should not be confused with the [Dashboard / Control Panel for Administrators](dashboard-control-panel-for-admins.md) which is the dashboard for managing the system settings, as this feature is for the user self-managing their own settings instead of the system settings.

 ## Stages